MDAnalysis/WorkshopHackathon2018/06_AdvancedTutorials/README.md

 ## Advanced tutorials

-This session is designed for a much more free format, and to allow you to either catch up or explore the MDAnalysis package further!
+This session is designed for a much more free format, and to allow you to either catch up or explore more specialised topics.

 Feel free to use this time to recap on the material presented so far.
 This directory holds a variety of different notebooks on different topics,